Surendhar6/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ![Screenshot_20230107_092650](https://user-images.githubusercontent.com/118352907/211159586-37ce7a19-3d04-4b0e-8236-6c8567d95fd8.png)

 ### Result:
-Thus, the different digital IC's are studied and the truth table for different logic gates are verified.
+Thus the half adder and full adder circuits are designed and the truth tables are verified using quartus software.